Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition

-The reward $r$ for GRPO training is the combination of WER reward $r_{\text{WER}}$ and CoT format reward $r_{\text{format}}$: The WER reward evaluates the accuracy of the transcription between \textless answer\textgreater and \textless /answer\textgreater.
-Sequences with a lower WER are assigned higher rewards, offering a direct guidance for speech recognition, defined as: where $Sub,Del,Ins$ are substitution, deletion and insertion errors, respectively.
+The WER reward evaluates the accuracy of the transcription between \textless answer\textgreater and \textless /answer\textgreater.
+Sequences with a lower WER are assigned higher rewards, offering a direct guidance for speech recognition, defined as:

+where $Sub,Del,Ins$ are substitution, deletion and insertion errors, respectively.
 And $N$ is the number of words in ground-truth.
-The format reward is: where $F$ is the format: $<think>...</think><answer>...</answer>$ and $y$ is the output string.
-The format reward encourages the model to perform the full reasoning process and ensures correct reasoning structure.
+The format reward is:

+where $F$ is the format: $<think>...</think><answer>...</answer>$ and $y$ is the output string.
+The format reward is designed to address cases where the model occasionally incompletely generates the required \textless think\textgreater and \textless answer\textgreater tags.
+It checks the completeness of these structural elements and encourages the model to perform the full reasoning process and ensures correct reasoning structure.